nmwsharp/polyscope-docs/py/source/structures/surface_mesh/indexing_convention.md

 ```
 The default ordering of edges is the order in which they would be emitted by this loop.

-Arrays of edge-valued data passed for visualization will be interpted in that order, unless an alternate permutation is set as below.
+Arrays of edge-valued data passed for visualization will be interpreted in that order, unless an alternate permutation is set as below.

-??? func "`#!cpp SurfaceMesh::setEdgePermutation(const T& permArr, size_t expectedSize = 0)`"
+??? func "`#!python SurfaceMesh.set_edge_permutation(perm, expected_size=None)`"

     Set a non-standard ordering for edge-valued data on a mesh.

-    The argument should be an array-like type which can be interpreted as an array integers, see [input adaptors](../../../basics/array_adaptors).
-One good choice is a `#!cpp std::vector<size_t>`.
+    The argument `perm` should be an array of integers.

     If the size of your index space is different from size of the default index space, the optional second argument must give this new size.
-If not given, the size will be inferred from the largest entry in `permArr`.
+If not given, the size will be inferred from the largest entry in `perm`.

     Must be set _before_ any quantites are added.

 ### Halfedges

 The second argument when registering a surface mesh with Polyscope is a list of face indices.
 The halfedge ordering is defined from this list by first ordering by the faces, then ordering by the halfedges within each face.
-More formally, the ordering is equivalent to the following code:
+More formally, the ordering is equivalent to the following C++ code:

 ```cpp
 std::vector<std::vector<size_t>> faceIndices;